reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Normative Psychology.md

 - Desire to X + awareness of the desire (preference to X)
 - Conscious endorsement to X, regardless of desire (goal to X)

 Might a goal to X adequately capture a judgment of normative reason?
 Does conscious endorsement of X amount to a deliberative endoresment of X?
 What is conscious endorsement?
 What is deliberative endorsement?
 Deliberative endorsement can be explained as conscious endorsement after deliberation.
-The question the is what constitutes conscious endorsement?
+The question the is, what constitutes conscious endorsement?

 ### Candidates for a mind-to-world